rvabrady/minecraft-ai-city-builder/README.md

 - Explored LoRA/QLoRA as low-resource options

 **Status:**
 Training was paused due to system resource limitations (insufficient RAM/VRAM).
-We're currently using few-shot prompting with a local Ollama instance for real-time command generation.
+I am currently using few-shot prompting with a local Ollama instance for real-time command generation.

 **Future:**
-We plan to resume training using Google Colab Pro or hosted GPUs via Hugging Face, with the goal of publishing a Minecraft-specialized GGUF model.
+I plan to resume training using Google Colab Pro or hosted GPUs via Hugging Face, wi th the goal of publishing a Minecraft-specialized GGUF model.

 ## 💻 Requirements